 Someone said my roof is too old to file a claim for damage.
 How old is too old?

 It does not matter how old your roof is.
 Actually, hail will damage an older roof more easily than it will a newer roof.

-How bad does the damage have to be to file a claim?
+How bad does the storm damage have to be to file a claim?

 Simply put, the damaged property does not have to get a hole in it to be damaged.
 Shingles can be dented.
 Metal can be dented.
 Window screens will probably be torn.
 Glass can be cracked and siding can be scraped or dented.
 Fences may have the stain knocked off and the insurance company will pay to re-stain the fence.

 Who should I call first?

 After every storm with damaging wind or hail it is best to call Arrington Roofing first for a FREE inspection.
 We will tell you if you have damage and if it is enough to start a claim.
 But, if the adjuster comes out first it is not a problem.
 We can confirm or refute his finding later in the process.

 We are certified by a leading engineering company to identify storm damage.
 By providing technical assistance during the damage assessment process we help the insurance adjusters with our expertise and knowledge of the construction process.
 As the ones who will be doing the work to restore your property, we know every detail needed to properly perform your restoration work.